Skip to main content

 Do I need flood insurance if I'm not in a flood zone?

-While not required by mortgage lenders for low-risk zones, flood insurance is still recommended.
-According to FEMA, over 40% of flood claims come from outside high-risk flood zones.
+While not required by mortgage lenders for low-risk zones, flood insurance is still worth considering.
+FEMA reports that more than 25% of NFIP flood claims come from properties outside high-risk flood areas.
 Floods can occur anywhere, and the coverage is often more affordable in low-risk areas.

 How much does flood insurance cost in New York?

-Flood insurance costs vary based on your flood zone, building characteristics, and coverage amount.
-NFIP policies in low-risk zones can cost as little as $400-$600 per year.
-High-risk zones typically cost $1,000-$4,000+ annually.
-Private flood insurance may offer competitive alternatives.
+Flood insurance costs vary based on your flood zone, building characteristics, elevation, and coverage amount.
+Policies in low-risk zones generally cost less than those in high-risk zones, and private flood insurance may offer competitive alternatives.
+Contact our office at 585-657-6101 or schedule a consultation for a quote specific to your property.

 What is the NFIP waiting period for flood insurance?